Academic Success Programs

 The Office of Veterans Affairs works with veterans and service members who are current K-State students, faculty and staff, as well as those considering a K-State education.
 We certify student enrollments to the U.S. Department of Veterans Affairs; we assist the student during the process of applying for their benefit; and we help with trouble shooting issues that may arise between the student's benefit and the U.S. Department of Veterans Affairs.

 The LGBT Resource Center at Kansas State University is dedicated to helping LGBT students, staff, and faculty and members of the surrounding communities to be more secure, educated, and productive in their personal and professional surroundings.

-The Office of Affirmative Action accomplishes its work through collaboration with students, faculty, and staff in hiring practices, training, and reporting.
+The Office of Institutional Equity accomplishes its goals through collaboration with students, faculty, and staff in hiring practices, training, and reporting.
 Our goal is to serve as a resource for the university and to ensure that fair, equitable treatment and practices apply to all regardless of race, color, ethnicity or national origin, gender, sexual orientation, gender identity, religion, age, ancestry, disability, military or veteran status.
-Our ultimate goal is to take an active, preventative approach to unfair or discriminatory practices before they become formal complaints or concerns.

 The purpose of the SAFE ZONE program is to provide campus "safe zones" where individuals affected by homophobia, hateful acts, and sexual violence can safely go for support and assistance.
 By placing the SAFE ZONE symbol on their office door, desk, or backpack, SAFE ZONE allies signify that their space is a safe place to talk about issues which impact people who have been affected by any type of hateful or homophobic act, or who have been affected by sexual violence, sexual harassment, or any criminal or distressing situation.